demisto/content/Packs/TAXIIServer/Integrations/TAXII2Server/TAXII2Server_description.md

-## TAXII Service Integration
+## TAXII2 Service Integration

-This integration provides TAXII Services for system indicators (Outbound feed).
+This integration provides TAXII2 Services for system indicators (Outbound feed).
+You can choose to use TAXII v2.0 or TAXII v2.1.

 ## Configure Collections
 Each TAXII collection in the integration is represented by a Cortex XSOAR indicator query.